 Craig Nova is the award-winning author of 14 novels and one autobiography.
-His most recent novel, The Informer, was named a New Yorker Best Book of 2012.
-His next novel, All the Dead Yale Men, a sequel to The Good Son, will be published in June 2013.
+His next novel, The Woman In The Black Dress will be forthcoming in 2018.
+All the Dead Yale Men, a sequel to The Good Son, was published in June 2013.
 Nova's writing has appeared in Esquire, The Paris Review, The New York Times Magazine, and Men’s Journal, among others.
 He has received an Award in Literature from the American Academy and Institute of Arts and Letters and is a recipient of a Guggenheim Fellowship.
 In 2005 he was named Class of 1949 Distinguished Professor in the Humanities at the University of North Carolina, Greensboro.

 "One of our best" novelists you may not know

 “Craig Nova is a fine writer, one of our best,” writes Jonathan Yardley, book critic for the Washington Post.
 “If you haven’t read him, the loss is yours.”
 “He’s a novelist who has yet to write a supermarket bestseller…but he has written at least two American classics that will likely resonate after his death, the way the poor-selling ‘Great Gatsby’ did for poor ol’ F. Scott Fitzgerald,” writes David Bowman of Salon.com.

 Nova’s life has been a plethora of experience, almost like something straight out of Hollywood — where Nova, coincidence or not, was raised.
 From rebellious and alienated youth in the Hollywood Hills to graduation from University of California at Berkeley during the turbulent 1960s; from starving artist years in New York City to a placid and content writing life in more rustic parts, Nova’s rich experience has made him “an artist in full command,” as Yardley says.